 11. Availability

-Certain will take adequate measures to provide SaaS Application availability of 99.5% for Certain Event Intelligence (CEI) and 99.9% for all other applications.
+Certain will take adequate measures to provide SaaS Application availability of 99.5% for Certain Event Intelligence (CEI) and 99.9% for all other applications (a maximum of 43.8 minutes unscheduled downtime a month).

 Support Levels